wassemgtk/terrestrial-io.github.io/sections/development/2-command-line-tool.md

 ##Command Line Tool

-Ths command line tool contains some commands that will allow you to localize your app project quickly.
+Ths command line tool contains some commands that will allow you to localize your app & also test quickly.

 The commands available to you are: